sebastiendamaye/overthewire/Natas/level18/readme.md

 </html>
 ```

-When we loggin, we notice the creation of a session cookie (`PHPSESSID`) which has a value that is randomly set with a maximum of `640`.
+When we log in, we notice the creation of a session cookie (`PHPSESSID`) which has a value that is randomly set with a maximum of `640`.

 !["phpsessid"](files/phpsessid.png)